-Not far from the Grammar School lies Valley Parade, the home of Bradford City F.C.
-Nicknamed “The Bantams”, the club was formed in 1903 as a result of Manningham RLFC changing its code and name.
+Close to the Grammar School lies Valley Parade, the home of Bradford City F.C. nicknamed “The Bantams”.
+The club was formed in 1903 as a result of Manningham RLFC changing its code and name.
 Famously, the newly formed Bradford City was admitted to the football league without ever playing a game.

-On May 11th 1985, one of the stands at Valley Parade set alight during the final home game of the season.
+On May 11th 1985, one stand at Valley Parade set alight during the last home game of the season.
 A devastating 56 people were killed and a further 265 people were injured.
 Each year, a memorial service is held for the victims at Bradford Cathedral.

-Little Germany, just outside the city centre, was established by German Jews in the 19th century.
+German Jews establish Little Germany just outside of the city centre in the 19th century.
 They constructed large warehouses in the area to store and export their goods.

-Currently, Little Germany is a commercial hub for Bradford.
-It’s home to 110 businesses that use its redeveloped buildings and employs approximately 3,000 workers.
+Little Germany is a now commercial hub for Bradford.
+It’s home to 110 businesses that use its redeveloped buildings with approximately 3,000 workers.

 Since 2003, Bradford’s city centre has undergone a major transformation.
 It is one of the few Yorkshire cities to have its own dedicated “city centre park”.

-The six acre site is located near to the Town Hall.
+The six-acre site is near to the Town Hall.
 It features the Centenary Square and mirror pool which has 100 fountains, the middle one being the tallest in any UK city.

 Bradford got its name from the old English words “Broad ford”.
-This refers to Bradford Beck which is situated below the site of Bradford Cathedral.
+This refers to Bradford Beck, which is below the site of Bradford Cathedral.

 The city was listed as Bradeford in the 1086 Domesday book.
-At this time, the area was laid to waste by William The Conqueror’s harrying of the north.
+During this time, William The Conqueror’s harrying of the north laid the area to waste.
 This was a revenge attack on Northern uprisings against Norman rule.

-By the Middle Ages, Bradford was a very small town with a few streets.
+By the Middle Ages, Bradford was a tiny town with a few streets.
 These were Kirkgate, Westgate, and Ivegate.

-Slowly, Bradford grew due to the birth of the woollen trade in the 18th Century.
-At this stage the trade was produced in local cottages and farms.
+Slowly, Bradford grew because of the birth of the woollen trade in the 18th century.
+At this stage, the trade was produced in local cottages and farms.

-This Industrial Revolution dramatically increased the size and population of Bradford.
+This Industrial Revolution ballooned the size and population of Bradford.
 Its sandstone rock was used for building woollen mills which still stand to this day.
 On the other hand, the soft water of the Aire Valley was perfect for cleaning raw wool to make it ready to be spun.

 By 1850, the town’s population had increased to 182,000.
 Transportation developments soon followed and included railway lines and canals.
-This helped exporting products and made Bradford into the wool capital of the world.
+This helped to export products and made Bradford into the wool capital of the world.

 During this period of massive economic change, Bradford experienced its first association with immigration.
 Irish workers and German Jewish merchants travelled across the sea to Bradford.